-Being able to use pictures and prompts in a work space to help with remembering daily work taste and processes.
+- Being able to use pictures and prompts in a workspace to help with remembering daily work tasks and processes

-Partitioned area or private office to reduce noise/distractions
+- Partitioned area or private office to reduce noise or distractions

-Read more about when to request workplace adjustments during the recruitment process in ‘If and when to share details about your disability at work or during your job search’
+Read more about when to request workplace adjustments during the recruitment process in our article, ‘If and when to share details about your disability at work or during your job search‘.

 How to request a workplace adjustment